rust-lang/cargo/src/doc/src/reference/environment-variables.md

   see `CARGO_ENCODED_RUSTDOCFLAGS`.
 * `CARGO_ENCODED_RUSTDOCFLAGS` ---  A list of custom flags separated by `0x1f`
   (ASCII Unit Separator) to pass to all `rustdoc` invocations that Cargo performs.
-* `RUSTFLAGS` --- A space-separated list of custom flags to pass to all compiler invocations that Cargo performs.
+* `RUSTFLAGS` --- A space-separated list of custom flags to pass to *all* compiler invocations that Cargo performs.
 In contrast with [`cargo rustc`], this is useful for passing a flag to *all* compiler instances.
-See [`build.rustflags`] for some more ways to set flags.
+See [`build.rustflags`] for some more ways to set flags which will only apply to the "production" code.
+  Setting RUSTFLAGS incorrectly may break your build if the flags supplied result in platform-specific code that can not run on the build host.
 This string is split by whitespace; for a more robust encoding of multiple arguments, see `CARGO_ENCODED_RUSTFLAGS`.
 * `CARGO_ENCODED_RUSTFLAGS` --- A list of custom flags separated by `0x1f`